gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 It is best to be explicit in this situation, by either declaring the components to be atomic if you want the byte store, or explicitly writing the full word access sequence if that is what the hardware requires.
+Alternatively, if the full word access sequence is required, GNAT also provides the pragma `Volatile_Full_Access` which can be used in lieu of pragma `Atomic` and will give the additional guarantee.

 .. _Effect_of_Convention_on_Representation: